usmanfaki/usmanfaki/README.md

 ### Hi there 👋

-####I'm Usman Faki, a passionate software developer and tech enthusiast based in Nigeria.
-With a solid foundation in computer science principles and a keen interest
+### I'm Usman Faki, a passionate software developer and tech enthusiast based in Nigeria.
+With a solid foundation in computer science principles and a keen interest in solving problems.

 <!--
 **usmanfaki/usmanfaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+!-->

 <h2> 🚀 &nbsp; Skills And Tools I Have Use</h2>
 <p align="left">